What Can I Claim for a Soft Tissue Injury From a Car Accident?

 - Loss of housekeeping ability

 - The cost of repairing your property to its pre-accident condition, compensation for its diminished value, or the cost of replacing your destroyed property

 - The cost of the in-home assistance you require during recovery, including medical and domestic support

 Your legal team can collect your medical records and help you secure the ongoing reviews of your condition to support your right to compensation.
 Your lawyer can also fight hard for fair compensation.

 Common Types of Soft Tissue Injuries

-When a lawyer handles your soft tissue injury compensation case, the legal team can assess, among other things, the value of your injuries based, in part, on the toll they take on your overall health and the chronicity and severity of those injuries.
+When a lawyer handles your soft tissue injury compensation, the legal team can assess, among other things, the value of your injuries.
+This value is based, in part, on the toll they take on your overall health and the chronicity and severity of those injuries.
 Your lawyer can also assess the length of your recovery and the role of your prescribed treatment plan in such recovery.

 Diagnosing and Treating Soft Tissue Injuries

 Law firms can work with you to assess the value of your soft tissue injuries and the strength and effectiveness of your treatment plan.

 You may have a strong case for financial compensation against the at-fault party when your tissue damage is severe enough to impede you from: